Welcome to Comnet Group Inc.

 Accreditation

-Post class completion, students can appear for the CyberSec First Responder® certification exam (CFR-410).
+Post class completion, students can appear for the CyberSec First Responder® certification exam (current version).

 Course Outline